Banks jolted as regulators seek to crack down on leverage

 Deutsche Bank has a leverage ratio of 2.1 percent, UBS UBSN.VX and Credit Suisse CSGN.VX stand at about 2.2 percent (excluding contingent capital) and Barclays (BARC.L) is at 2.8 percent, compared to an average of 3.7-4 percent at the big U.S. banks, according to analysts at Morgan Stanley.

-The proposals could leave Deutsche Bank's U.S. subsidiary with a capital shortfall of 17 billion euros ($22.17 billion), analysts at Espirito Santo estimated.
+The proposals could leave Deutsche Bank's U.S. subsidiary with a capital shortfall of 17 billion euros (14.6 billion pounds), analysts at Espirito Santo estimated.

 But differences around methodologies and timing make it hard to gauge how close banks are to meeting the targets.
 It is also tough to predict how much they will need to do to get there.